pra-navi/tp/docs/UserGuide.md

 ### 5. Finding a specific person: `findPerson`

-Type in a few keywords linked to a person's name, and the matching persons' details will be displayed on screen.
+Allows you to quickly find a specific person's details by their name.

 {% include admonition.html type="note" title="Note" body="